Fast Food and Liver Disease: The Rise of Non-Alcoholic Fatty Liver in Youth

 The non-alcoholic fatty liver disease (NAFLD) is fast becoming common in children, teenagers, and young adults; as a result of the heavy diets in fast foods and sedentary living.
 This non-infectious silent liver disease was previously observed to prevail primarily in the elderly but is currently threatening to young people with continuous high rates of occurrence.

-The excessive consumption of carbohydrates in sugary drinks, refined carbohydrates, trans fats as well as ultra-processed foods stimulates insulin resistance and liver accumulation of fats.
+The excessive consumption of carbohydrates in fast food, sugary drinks, refined carbohydrates, trans fats as well as ultra-processed foods stimulates insulin resistance and liver accumulation of fats.
 NAFLD in its early progression presents with little signs and symptoms making it easy to be overlooked until substantial liver damage has ensued.

 The untreated NAFLD may develop to steatorrhhea, fibrosis, cirrhosis, and cardiovascular problems in the long run.
 This trend is being fuelled by the institutionalization of poor eating habits and sedentary lifestyles.